mhvwerts/pHfork/README.rst

 Distribution Diagrams
 ---------------------

-Acid objects also define a function called ``alpha``, which calculates the fractional distribution of species at a given pH.
+AcidAq objects also define a function called ``alpha``, which calculates the fractional distribution of species at a given pH.
 This function can be used to create distribution diagrams for weak acid species. ``alpha`` takes a single argument, which is a single pH value or a Numpy array of values.
 For a single